Dario-Gasquez/swift-coding-style/README.md

-# swift-coding-style
-Yet another Swift Coding Style
+# Swift Coding Style
+Description:
+Provides a few general coding style suggestions for the Swift language.
+Updated to Swift 3.0.